 It is made of sweetened milk that is heated and becomes caramelized to create this nice sweet caramel milk paste.
 It is eaten practically at all meal times, including breakfast where it is spread on bread or toast.

 Dulce de leche is also used in one of the easiest dessert to make, chocotorta.
 It is a chocolate cake made of chocolate cookies dipped in coffee and layered with dulce de leche and creamed cheese.

 You will find alfajores coated with dark or white chocolate, or simply covered with coconut or sugar powder.
-Alfajores can be eaten for breakfast, as a dessert at lunch or dinner, or as a snack to accompany the tea, coffee or mate (traditional drink of Argentina).
+These Argentinian cookies can be eaten for breakfast, as a dessert at lunch or dinner, or as a snack to accompany the tea, coffee or mate (traditional drink of Argentina).